Nanjing Massacre: Evidence collection

-government archives, much of which was from the period 1942–1945."
+government archives, much of which was from the period 1942–1945".
 Overseas troops in the Pacific and East Asia were ordered to destroy incriminating evidence of war crimes.
 Approximately 70 percent of the Japanese army's wartime records were destroyed.
 In regards to the Nanjing Massacre, Japanese authorities deliberately concealed wartime records, eluding confiscation from American authorities.
-Some of the concealed information was made public a few decades later.
+Some of the concealed information was only made public decades later.
 For example, a two-volume collection of military documents related to the Nanjing operations was published in 1989; and disturbing excerpts from Kesago Nakajima's diary, a commander at Nanjing, was published in the early 1980s.

-Ono Kenji, a chemical worker in Japan, curated a collection of wartime diaries from Japanese veterans who fought in the Battle of Nanking in 1937.
-In 1994, nearly 20 diaries in his collection were published, which became an important source of evidence for the massacre.
-Official war journals and diaries were also published by Kaikosha, an organization of retired Japanese military veterans.

-In early 1980s, after interviewing Chinese survivors and reviewing Japanese records, Japanese journalist Honda Katsuichi claimed that the Nanjing Massacre was not an isolated case, and that Japanese atrocities against the Chinese were common throughout the Lower Yangtze River since the battle of Shanghai.
-His claims have been corroborated with the diaries of other Japanese combatants and medics who fought in China.

-Death toll estimates

-Numerous factors complicate the estimation of an accurate death toll.